What to Wear Birding: A Guide to Practical Clothing and Accessories

 In winter it can feel surprisingly cool—or even downright cold.
 The humidity tends to amplify the chill, and when the wind picks up across the marsh or along the shoreline it can feel even colder.
 At other times of year the heat, humidity, and insects become the bigger challenge.
 Add in sudden rain showers, windy conditions, and the occasional outing in pre-hurricane weather, and you quickly learn that birding in the Lowcountry means being prepared for just about anything.

-For example, to photograph the first light of day like the image below, I needed an outgoing tide.
+For example, to photograph birds at the first light of day like the image below, I needed an outgoing tide.
 Getting there meant walking through tidal pools and crossing a small rivulet left behind by the receding water, stepping through patches of pluff mud before reaching a sandbar.

 This area sits at the edge of Port Royal Sound where it meets the Atlantic Ocean, and it’s a place I’ve learned to watch carefully.
 As the first light appears, shorebirds and seabirds begin moving in to congregate along the exposed flats to feed before sunrise.

-What to Wear
+What to Wear Birding

 breathable, quick-dry fabrics for shirts and pants